 Possible Causes for Underperformance

-While cash is still widely utilized in emerging and developing nations to manufacture and trade diamonds, financial institutions such as banks are also active in the diamond industry in these countries.
-As a result, customer due diligence (CDD) processes should be applied to diamond merchants.
-However, these nations' overall compliance with FATF guidelines for financial institution prevention measures is poor.
+- Insufficient implementation of AML/CFT controls in the financial industry: While cash is still widely used in emerging and developing countries for diamond manufacturing and trading, financial institutions such as banks also play a role in the industry.
+Proper customer due diligence (CDD) processes should be applied to diamond merchants.
+However, many countries have inadequate compliance with FATF guidelines for preventing money laundering in financial institutions.

-Customs or tax officials should be allowed to request any relevant information kept by the FIU while conducting investigations into smuggling or tax offenses.
+Collaboration and coordination between AML and tax agencies are vital.
+Customs and tax officials should have the authority to access relevant information held by the Financial Intelligence Unit (FIU) during investigations into smuggling or tax offenses.